mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 ### Allowed Values for Device Registration Response
 * data - base64urlencode(header).base64urlencode(payload).base64urlencode(signature)
-* data.bioType - "FIR" , "IIR", "Face"
+* data.bioType - "Finger" , "Iris", "Face"
 * data.bioSubType -
-	* For FIR: ["Left IndexFinger", "Left MiddleFinger", "Left RingFinger", "Left LittleFinger", "Left Thumb", "Right IndexFinger", "Right MiddleFinger", "Right RingFinger", "Right LittleFinger", "Right Thumb", "UNKNOWN"]
+	* For Finger: ["Left IndexFinger", "Left MiddleFinger", "Left RingFinger", "Left LittleFinger", "Left Thumb", "Right IndexFinger", "Right MiddleFinger", "Right RingFinger", "Right LittleFinger", "Right Thumb", "UNKNOWN"]
-	* For IIR: ["Left", "Right", "UNKNOWN"]
+	* For Iris: ["Left", "Right", "UNKNOWN"]
 	* For Face: No bioSubType
 * data.timestamp - Time as per the biometric device.
 Note: The biometric device is expected to sync its time from the management server at regular intervals so accurate time could be maintained on the device.